decentralized-identity/faq/docs/spec.md

 governed elsewhere.
 Each "DID method" has unique characteristics and infrastructures, with particular strengths and weaknesses; even their security guarantees and privacy engineering vary widely, so it can be dangerous to assume they are all equal and interchangeable.
-Each is like a little internet unto itself!
+Each is like a little internet onto itself!

 > Each "DID method" encodes and specifies a set of interdependent governance,
 > publication, and discovery mechanisms for DIDs in a given DID namespace.

 ##### What exactly is a "Namespace", in simple terms? 🟢

+> An example namespace is the 2-position country code, an instance could be US, UK, NL, ..
+> In an identity system, an identifier can be generalized to a namespace to provide
+> a systematic way of organizing identifiers for related resources and their attributes.

 **Namespace** here means a universe of possible names, each of which is unique and ideally as collision-free as possible, and in most cases completely opaque